apisnetworks/apiscp-docs/docs/admin/Resource enforcement.md

 An account may not exceed its **hard quota** whereas a **soft quota** disposition is at the discretion of the application: it may be simply advisory or fail.

-Files are allocated in **blocks**.
+File data is allocated in **blocks**.
 Each block is 4 KB.
 Files must always occupy the entire block size even if there is insufficient data to cover the 4 KB block.
 Thus a 7 KB file may appear as 7 KB on disk, but is charged for 8 KB of storage by the operating system.

 ::: details
 `repquota -ua | sort -n --key=3` will show all files belonging to users ordered by size.
 Each number, with the exception of 0, is in KB and will always be perfectly divisible by the filesystem block size, 4 KB.